 Documentary style account of a nuclear holocaust and its effect on the working class city of Sheffield, England; and the eventual long run effects of nuclear war on civilization.

-The film focuses on Angie (Kierston Wareing), a working class woman who, after being fired by the agency that she works for, decides to set up a recruitment agency of her own, running it from her kitchen with her friend Rose (Juliet Ellis).
-Taking advantage of the desperation of immigrants, Angie is able to build a successful business extremely quickly.
+Angie is a working class woman.
+After being fired, she decides to set up a recruitment agency of her own, running it from her kitchen with her friend, Rose.
+Taking advantage of the desperation of immigrants, Angie builds a successful business extremely quickly.